SeriousOldMan/Simulator-Controller/Docs/Virtual Driving Coach.md

 ### Enabling and disabling specific instructions and information processing

 As discussed above Aiden can process information about your current session in a simulation.
 This includes specific data about your own performance and the preformance of your competitors, as well as information about your recent handling issues.
-Since the processing of this data may sometimes confuse the AI behind the Driving Coach.
+The processing of this data may sometimes confuse the AI behind the Driving Coach, especially for some of the lower-grade LLMs.
 Therefore you may disable specific information processing by using a special voice command:

 	[Please] do not pay attention *information* anymore [please]